Questions about the Automotive Technology Program

 Will I be eligible for financial assistance?

 Financial assistance opportunities are available in the form of scholarships, grants, loans and part-time employment.
 Eligibility and approval of all forms of financial assistance should be determined at least four weeks prior to registration.
 Students are urged to apply for financial aid well in advance of the beginning of classes.
-Applications are available at each campus Student Financial Assistance Office or from high school counselors.
+For more information visit FAFSA and Tri-C Scholarships.